wechuli/learning_typescript/notes.md

 - TS can prevent us from adding incompatible values to the array
 - We can get help with 'map', 'forEach','reduce' functions
 - Flexible - arrays can still contain multiple different types

+Tuple - Array-like structure where each element represents some property of a record.

+## Interfaces